cKlee/movingwall/mwo.md

 [timePeriod]: #timePeriod

-A limitation to the [DocumentService] in the form of a period of time.
+A limitation to the [dso:DocumentService] in the form of a period of time.
 The period MUST be of the datatype **xs:duration** and thus can be positive or negative.

 	mwo:timePeriod a owl:DatatypeProperty ;
 		rdfs:label "period of time" ;